canonical/ubuntu-pro-client/docs/howtoguides/get_token_and_attach.md

-# How to get UA token and attach to a subscription
+# How to get an Ubuntu Pro token and attach to a subscription

-Retrieve your UA token from the [advantage](https://ubuntu.com/advantage/) portal.
+Retrieve your Ubuntu Pro token from the [Ubuntu Pro portal](https://ubuntu.com/pro/).
 You will log in with your SSO credentials, the same credentials you use for https://login.ubuntu.com.
-Note that you can obtain a free personal token, which already provide you with access to several of the UA services.
+Note that you can obtain a free personal token, which provides you with access to several of the Ubuntu Pro services.

 Once that token is obtained, to attach your machine to a subscription, just run:

 ```
-$ sudo ua attach YOUR_TOKEN
+$ sudo pro attach YOUR_TOKEN
 ```

 You should see output like the following, indicating that you have successfully associated this